jpgsaraceni/mvp-backend/store_api/README.md

 If you've followed all the steps until here, we are almost ready to run the API.

-The last step is running the following command, in the `store_api/app` directory:
+The last step is running the following command, in the `store_api` directory:

 ```
 $ python3 -m pip install -r requirements.txt